Dynamic behavior of elevators under random inflow of passengers: Results

-If the elevator moves periodically, $\overline{\tau}$ can be represented by an equation on some assumptions as follows.
-The interval time of the $j$-th roundtrip, $\tau_j$, which is defined as the duration between the $j$-th and $(j+1)$-th departures, can be described as $\tau_j = 2 z_j + \gamma( n_j+1)$, where $z_j$ is the highest floor to which it goes in the $j$-th round trip, and $n_j$ is the number of floors it stops.
+Let us now define $\overline{\tau}$ for the periodically moving elevator.
+The total time of the $j$-th round trip, $\tau_j$ (time interval between the $j$-th and the $(j+1)$-th departures) reads as $\tau_j = 2 z_j + \gamma( n_j+1)$.
+Here $z_j$ is the highest floor in the $j$-th round trip, and $n_j$ is the number of floors where the elevator stops.
 Note that adding 1 in the second term corresponds to a stop at the ground floor.
-The number of new passengers who have come during the $j$-th round trip is expressed as $m_j$.
-The number of new passengers who have come during N($\gg 1$) times round trip can be approximated as $\sum_{j=0}^N m_j = \mu \sum_{j=0}^N \tau_j$.
+Let $m_j$ be the number of new passengers coming during the $j$-th round trip.
+Then the number of new passengers coming during N($\gg 1$) round trips can be approximated as $\sum_{j=0}^N m_j = \mu \sum_{j=0}^N \tau_j$.
 Thus, the mean number of new passengers on a round trip is:

 where $\overline{x}=1/N\sum_{j=0}^N x_j$.